menpo/menpofit/docs/source/api/menpofit/aam/index.rst

 Active Appearance Models
 ------------------------
-These AAMs differ in the manner that they compute the warp (thus represent the appearance features).
+AAM is a generative model that consists of a statistical parametric model of the shape and the appearance of an object.
+MenpoFit has several AAMs which differ in the manner that they compute the warp (thus represent the appearance features).

 .. toctree::
     :maxdepth: 1